-The 2019 Cream-A-Cop, held on July 21, raised funds for the 100 Club of Chicago.
+- Raised funds for the 100 Club of Chicago.
 The 100 Club of Chicago provides for the families of first responders who have lost their lives in the line of duty.
 This membership based organization offers several forms of financial assistance, access to resources and moral support.
-All sworn federal, state, county and local first responders stationed in Cook and Lake Counties are included.